 - Steam the green peas (i used frozen green peas) for 3-4 minutes, drain, set aside.

 - Get a skillet, put it on the stovetop and turn heat to medium.
-Add half a cup of water and 4 oz of aji paste.
-Please see post about which paste I'm using.
+Add half a cup of water and 4 oz of aji paste (prefer Aji Panca for mild spice and Aji Amarillo for spicy).
 If you're making aji from scratch, please adjust quantities accordingly.

-- As sauce boils, adjust heat accordingly so you don't burn the sauce.
+- As sauce boils, lower heat a little bit so you don't burn the sauce.
 Add minced garlic and olive oil.
 Keep stirring slowly.

 - Add cumin and black pepper.
 Stirr slowly and taste to see if sauce needs any adjusting.